Victoria

-She developed her editing skills when she was co-fiction editor for Apogee Journal, a literary journal that prioritizes under-served populations.
-In this role, she provided authors with grounded, supportive feedback on their pieces and discussed the impact of portraying specific identities.
+She developed her editing skills while at Apogee Journal, a literary journal that prioritizes under-served populations.
+In this space, she provided authors with grounded, supportive feedback on their pieces and discussed the impact of portraying specific identities.

-As a Korean American child of immigrants, she is eager to see complex female-identifying protagonists of color.
-She admires intergenerational tales that challenge the American Dream.
+Victoria is eager to see complex female-identifying protagonists of color wrestling with systems.
+She savors intergenerational tales and critiques of the American Dream.

 She reads contemporary adult fiction, personal essays, magical realism, science fiction, and dystopian stories.